hfiguiere/aplib-extractor/docs/format.md

 The stem of the filename is probably irrelevant.

+Common properties:

+* createDate: date of when it was created.

 ### Master.apmaster ###

 Description of the master.
 Each version has a master.

 * type: IMGT is image.
 * subtype: RAWST is RAW.
 JPGST is JPEG.
+TIFST is TIFF.
 * importGroupUuid: uuid for the import group. - apparently no other info.
 * alternateMasterUuid: the other master (for JPEG+RAW) - reciprocal
 * originalVersionUuid: the uuid of the original version.
+Likely n=0.
 * modelId: numerical ID
 * fileVolumeUuid: the UUID of the volume.
 See Volumes
 * fileIsReference: true if not physically in library (referenced file in UI)
 * projectUuid: the uuid of the project it is in (see Folders)
+* pixelFormat: (int).
+6 for a CR2.
+* hasFocusPoints: If set to true the data is found in the `notes` property.
+* colorSpaceDefinition: Found with TIFF masters.

 ### Version-n.apversion ###

 * isFlagged: version flagged
 * isOriginal: this is the original version.
+Usually n=0.
 * isEditable
 * isHidden
 * isInTrash
-* imageTimeZoneName: timezone name
+* imageTimeZoneName: timezone name for the image dates.
+* exportImageChangeDate: (date) when it was last exported.
+* exportMetadataChangeDate: (date) when metadata was last changed (not on version 0)
 * rawMasterUuid: uuid of RAW master
 * nonRawMasterUuid: uuid of non-RAW master.
 * showInLibrary: whether to show. false likely to be implicit version of